kenballus/smtp-garden/README.md

   - `port` defaults to 25.
 As for `server`, just give a number. i.e., `2501`, not `port=2501`
 - See leading script comments/description for message_file formatting details.
 - Note: Escape character parsing uses codecs.escape_decode(), an undocumented Python function, please report any unexpected results.
+- The example payload file works fine for SMTP servers, but LMTP and Submission payloads require modification (i.e. LHLO, AUTH)